Coupled-cluster theory for trapped bosonic mixtures: Fock-like operators for a bosonic mixture of binary species

 Here $\mu_{1}^{(1)}$ and $\mu_{1}^{(2)}$ are the chemical potentials of the ground state of species-1 and species-2, respectively.
 Eq.~\ref{eqn_3.3} presents the Hermitian Fock-like operators

-Eq.~\ref{eqn_3.3} solves for the ground state of the bosonic mixtures and the ground state orbitals define the Fock-like operators.
+Eq.~\ref{eqn_3.3} {determines the ground state of the bosonic mixtures} and the ground state orbitals define the Fock-like operators.
 Now, the eigenfunctions of the Fock-like operators gives us the complete orthonormal basis sets